ahacop/erwindb/README.md

 ## Features

-- Browse questions where Erwin Brandstetter has answered
+- Browse questions that Erwin Brandstetter has answered, with vim-style navigation
 - Fuzzy search on question titles
 - Semantic search using ML embeddings
 - Syntax-highlighted code blocks